DEDICATED TO ALL THINGS HOLISTIC, HERBAL, SAFE, BEAUTIFUL, AND GIRLY

 Watering:

 Consistent watering is key, whether you build your own ground watering system or you just spray with a hose, make sure to not get cucumber, melon. and squash leaves too wet as it could attract fungal diseases such as powdery mildew.
 It is important to either water in the morning or the evening.
-If we water midday too much water hitting the grounds surface will evaporate into the air and the roots will not get enough water.

 Soil Types and Important Information About the Ground